 This article talks about:

-1. The effect of pre-existing injuries and causation issues in a shoulder surgery case.
+1. Anatomy of the shoulder, and the effect of pre-existing injuries and causation issues in a shoulder surgery case.

 2. Shoulder surgery caused by a work accident.